Xeus-Territory/obsidian_world/content/Tech Second Brain/Pipeline Gallery/GitlabCI.md

 	![[Pasted image 20240818144644.png]]

-## For optimize pipeline, and easily reuse by other repo
+### For optimize pipeline, and easily reuse by other repository

 With idea cut off the effort for user who want to implement pipeline, you just change job from execute to hidden with `.` form with become template for reuse by remote repositories, like these